Build Your Facility Management Career on a Solid Foundation.

 Illinois Veterans and Illinois National Guard Grant Programs: This program is not eligible for funding under the IL Veterans and IL National Guard Grants.
 IVG and ING grants apply only to those programs assessing tuition and mandatory fees.
 NIU Outreach is licensed to deliver this program by the sponsoring professional organization.
 The registration fee for this program is not based on tuition and fees and includes course materials, licensing fees, catering services, and instructional costs not covered by the IVG/ING grants.

 Workforce Innovation and Opportunity Act (WIOA) Funding: Certain unemployed or underemployed Illinois candidates may be eligible to receive funding for this program under the Workforce Innovation and Opportunity Act (WIOA).
-Visit the website https://www.illinoisworknet.com/WIOA and ask the question “How do I go about accessing my Individual Training Account (ITA)?”
+Visit https://www.illinoisworknet.com/WIOA for more information.

 In Partnership with